strangedevice/TANGIBLE-PROJECT/README.md

 ### **DIGITAL OUTPUT**

-When experimenting with the digital output of the Arduino we used LEDs to show an output.
+When using digital outputs we can control the inputs being taken and precisly controlling the output we mainly used LEDs to show an output.

 This is a simple built LED output circuit: